AndrewHulme/SSTechTest/README.md

 ## Acknowledgement

-All information courtesy of School Spider.
+All information by kind permission of School Spider.

 ## Description
 Tech test which allows users to: